Women's medicine in antiquity: Women as doctors

 During Classical Antiquity, anyone could be trained as a doctor at one of the many medical schools/hospitals, the Asclepeieon.
 Training involved mainly practical applications as well as forming an apprenticeship to other doctors.
 During the Hellenistic era, the Library of Alexandria also served as a medical school, where research and training would take place on the body of the diseased.
 It also appears that the children, male or female, of famous doctors, would also follow the medical profession, continuing the family tradition.
 For example, Pantheia, who was the wife of a physician, became one herself, a pattern also seen in the careers of Aurelia Alexandria Zosime and Auguste.
 Auguste received recognition as a chief doctor of her city, a title her husband also received.
 Metilia Donata was prominent enough to commission a large public building in Lyon.
 Anthiochis of Tlos, the daughter of a prominent physician, Diodotus, was recognized by the council of Tlos for her work as a doctor and had a statue of herself erected.
 She was also a widely discussed expert cited by Galen and others.
 Aspasia is quoted extensively by Aetius on gynecology.

-This Greco-Roman approach differs greatly from other ancient civilizations, where women's role as medical specialists concerning gynecology and obstetrics was apparently unquestioned.
+This Greco-Roman approach differs greatly from other ancient civilizations, where women's roles as medical specialists concerning gynecology and obstetrics were apparently unquestioned.
 Medical schools attached to temples in ancient Egypt were numerous, including well-known medical schools for women at Heliopolis and Sais, where women are also believed to have been the professors.